 Why is studying birds important?

-To live sustainably and have a healthy planet, we must understand how the natural systems on which we depend on function.
+To live sustainably and have a healthy planet, we must understand how the natural systems on which we depend on the function.
 Birds are a critical element to nearly every ecosystem on earth, and their fate is intertwined with ours.
 Studying birds and bird populations is a way to further our understanding of the ecosystems that support all life on earth, including humans.
 Changes in bird populations can tell us a great deal about the impacts of climate change, drought, weather, and habitat change.

 Bird-banding studies are among the more popular techniques to learn about bird population dynamics.

 An indicator species is one whose status provides information on the overall condition of the ecosystem and of other species in that ecosystem.
 They reflect the quality and changes in environmental conditions as well as aspects of community composition.